 CyberGhost is 100% committed to the no-logs-policy and we do not store them.
 Logs can easily link actions back to you, and thus at no time can CyberGhost release such logs, as we don’t collect any logs.

 We mentioned above that CyberGhost were the first ones in the industry to publish a transparency report that consisted of various information, meant to show everyone the requests that have been made to the company regarding certain privacy claims.

 The requests are grouped in three major categories so that you can access them in a quicker, more intuitive way.
-The categories are DMCA, Malware Activity and Police requests.
+The categories are DMCA, Malware Activity, and Police requests.

-The DMCA (Digital Millennium Copyright Act) complaints are usually related to law firms that represent companies such as Sony Pictures, Paramount and similar other ones.
+The DMCA (Digital Millennium Copyright Act) complaints are usually related to law firms that represent companies such as Sony Pictures, Paramount, and similar other ones.
 They indicate that some copyrighted materials have been shared via CyberGhost IP addresses.

 The Malware Activity complaints are received from parties who detect attacks from CyberGhost IP addresses or receive spams from them.
 Such attacks or spam examples are automated emails, DDoS attacks, Botnets, scams, and even log-in attempts.

-If you want to learn more about these reports and even perform a bit of research on your own, you can easily access and download them from here.
+If you want to learn more about these reports and even perform a bit of research on your own, you can easily access and download them here.

 Intro to the CyberGhost VPN service